sultanofstaking/Zenon-Genesis-Pillar-Deployment-5.0/README.md

 # Zenon-Testnet-Pillar-Deployment 5.0
 ## WARNING: I created this guide as an experiment for those setting up a pillar on 5.0 The steps below are my own and not endorsed by the Zenon team.
 This is being done in a very agile way, MVP of an experiment I expect our cross-functional community will participate and provide feedback so we can continuously improve.
 Please use the issue feature for fixes here.
 If you need to reach me 1:1 DM me on TG @SultanOfStaking - Try at your own risk.

+## A few notes to start...
+1. Treat technical, security, and wallet address strategy like it will carry over into alphanet (because it may)
+2. Install the bundle from root as default data paths are set up that way
+3. I am using Digital Ocean for testnet.
+Feel free to use my referral code for a $100 credit https://m.do.co/c/ab6f82b1c45f

 ## Pillar Node requirements

-Note 1: Treat technical, security, and wallet strategy like it will carry over into alphanet (because it may)

-Note 2: Install the bundle from root as default data paths are set up that way.

-Note 3: I am using Digital Ocean for testnet.
-Feel free to use my referral code for a $100 credit https://m.do.co/c/ab6f82b1c45f

 Hardware, CPU >= 4 cores, RAM >= 4 GB, Storage >= 40 GB free space, >100Mbps network dedicated bandwidth
 Software, Linux distros e.g. Ubuntu 20.04 LTS/Debian 11, Recommended NTP configuration*, Recommended Watchdog service* (*) Included if the setup is performed using the znn-controller

+You will also need ZNN and QSR to spawn your pillar.
+If you are spawning a genesis pillar you will need 150k tQSR in the address you are planning to use as the controller.

 ## Pillar Install (fresh install on new VPS)
 Install prereqs